Nightshade14/Nightshade14/README.md

 - Participated in Meta's Llama 4 Hackathon NYC and worked on an awesome idea

 ## 🔭 Currently Working On
-- Personalized weights per user query in Ranking
+- Adaptive Feature Contribution in Learning-to-Rank for Contextual User Queries
 - Generative AI in Retrieval and Ranking
 - Language Models in Search, Recommendation and Ranking
 - Leveraging Agentic AI, Mixture of Experts (MoE), and Model Context Protocol (MCP) to create Compound AI Systems